-Although the total number of at-sea inspections decreased from 401 inspections in 2004 to 245 inspections in 2008, the frequency rate of at-sea inspections in relation to the effort (number of inspections per vessel-days per year) actually increased from 2.4 percent in 2004 to 4.8 percent in 2008 (Figure 2, Table 5).
-Inspection rates increased in all three fishery types since 2004.
-Since 2006, inspection rates have continued to increase for the redfish and groundfish fisheries, but have declined slightly for the shrimp fishery.
+Although the total number of at-sea inspections decreased from 401 inspections in 2004 to 234 inspections in 2009, the frequency rate of at-sea inspections in relation to the effort (number of inspections per vessel-days per year) actually increased from 2.4 percent in 2004 to 4.7 percent in 2009, (Figure 2, Table 5).
+It should be noted, however, that the total at-sea inspection rate has remained fairly stable since 2006, ranging from 4.2 to 4.8 percent.
+At-sea inspection rates have generally increased in all three fisheries since 2004.
+However, in 2009, the inspection rate for the groundfish fishery dropped by 0.6 percent, and there were no at-sea inspections in the pelagic redfish fishery, likely because there was only 1 active vessel in this fishery with only 5 days present in the NRA.
+Conversely, the inspection rate for the shrimp fishery increased between 2008 and 2009 by 0.5 percent.